4ut0m4t0n/alacarte/README.md

 # A la carte

-I originally started this tool while studying for the OSCP exam as a quick way to automate some of the routine enumeration commands.
+I originally started this tool while studying for the OSCP exam as a quick way to automate some routine enumeration commands.
 I had used tools like AutoRecon, but found that the fully automated shotgun approach wasn't always what I was looking for, especially in a learning environment.
-I wanted more insight into what I was running and more control over what was actually being run, so I created a basic menu-driven enumeration framework that freed me from having to memorize and retype each command while also allowing me to pick what I wanted to run each time, like ordering your dishes a la carte!
+I wanted more insight into what I was running and more control over what was actually being run, so I created a menu-driven enumeration framework that freed me from having to memorize and retype each command while also allowing me to choose what I wanted each time, like ordering a meal a la carte!

+## What does it do?
+Provides a menu-driven workflow that allows users to execute complex enumeration commands with ease.
+The tool includes seven default modules, but also allows the user to add custom commands if they wish (persistent across sessions).
+While some modules contain a single command, most will run several different similar programs (i.e. dirsearch, gobuster, and dirb for directory enumeration).
+This redundancy is intentionally designed to reduce the likelihood of critical enumeration data being missed.

+## Who should use this tool?
+While A la carte can be used by anyone performing enumeration against a single target host, it was designed with the infosec student in mind.
+It provides the ability to pick and choose which tools to run when, thus helping a student better understand enumeration processes and over time develop their own preferred strategies, all while not having to worry about memorizing command syntax.

 ## Guide
-The simplicity of the tool makes it extremely easy to run.
+The tool is (hopefully) pretty intuitive and easy to use.
 The primary script is contained in alacarte.sh and the additional smtp-enum.py and users.txt files are only required for executing the SMTP module.
 ```
 user@kali:~$ ./alacarte.sh
   \      | |                              _